 It was an overcast day, with a few showers and as we drove up the mountain, we passed many monks walking alongside the road.
 They were holding their pots in which they took food offerings from people.
 Clad only in their robes, they walked in the downpour with no umbrellas, no raincoats, no anything.

-After reaching the small village where my driver would wait, I walked to the stairs to the wat.
-The steps now looked like steep rapid but the rain soon abated, and I began my climb.
+After reaching the small village where my driver would wait, I walked to the stairway to the wat.
+In the rain the steps now looked like steep rapids but the rain soon abated, and I began my climb.
 It was a long and arduous climb up 300+ steep steps.
-Just 50 or so in, I started to atone for my sins, which continued for some time, step by step…step by step…
+And just 50 or so in, I started to atone for my sins, which continued for some time, step by step…step by step…

 When I finally reached the top, however, I discovered I could have taken an elevator.
 Ugh….

 During the next hour I was joined by small groups of tourists from Scandinavia, France, and the U.S. All of us were quietly walking around taking in the entire ethereal tableaux.
 It was one of those things you experience just so every so often in life, and you never forget.
 Do it if you find yourself in Chiang Mai.

 Satisfying My Childhood Curiosity

-After joining my driver back in the village, we set off for Baan Tong Luang, an eco-agricultural, hill-tribes village.
+After joining my driver back in the village down belo, we set off for Baan Tong Luang, an eco-agricultural, hill-tribes village.
 It was established years ago to help tribal families increase their income through agriculture and the production of handicrafts.

 If you’re interested in other cultures, the village is a fascinating window into the lives of these tribes.
-There’s an entrance fee of 500 Baht (approximately $15).
-It’s a bit exotic, and one of the great things to do in Chiang Mai if you’re interested in Asian culture.
+There’s an entrance fee of 500 Baht (approximately $13).
+It’s a bit exotic, and it’s one of the great things to do in Chiang Mai if you’re interested in Asian culture.

 The “long necks” I found now were members of the Padaung tribe, and here they lived in a small village.
 Within a hundred yards were the villages of seven other tribes.
 Producing handicrafts and working in the paddies and other areas, they were bettering the incomes of their families.
 At the same time, each was retaining his/her ancient culture.

 As I wandered from one mini-village to the next, I found people, mostly women, making handicrafts outside their homes.
 They returned smiles as quickly as I gave them and no one asked for money for taking their photo.
 It’s a very welcoming place, an oasis of color between the jungle and the rice paddies you walk through as you enter the area.